All-Hands-AI/docs/modules/usage/prompting/microagents-public.md

-# Global Microagents
+---
+title: "Global Microagents"
+description: "## Overview"
+---

 ## Overview

-Global microagents are [keyword-triggered microagents](./microagents-keyword) that apply to all OpenHands users.
+Global microagents are [keyword-triggered microagents](/modules/usage/microagents-keyword) that apply to all OpenHands users.
 A list of the current global microagents can be found [in the OpenHands repository](https://github.com/All-Hands-AI/OpenHands/tree/main/microagents).

 ## Contributing a Global Microagent

 You can create global microagents and share with the community by opening a pull request to the official repository.

-See the [CONTRIBUTING.md](https://github.com/All-Hands-AI/OpenHands/blob/main/CONTRIBUTING.md) for specific instructions on how to contribute to OpenHands.
+See the [CONTRIBUTING.md](/modules/usage/https://github.com/All-Hands-AI/OpenHands/blob/main/CONTRIBUTING) for specific instructions on how to contribute to OpenHands.

 ### Global Microagents Best Practices